-New York law still provides for a broad range of penalties in DWI cases, and the attorneys of Greenspan & Greenspan have a good idea of what a favorable outcome looks like under the facts of a given case.
+New York law still provides for a broad range of penalties in DWI cases, and the attorneys of Greenspan & Greenspan P.C. have a good idea of what a favorable outcome looks like under the facts of a given case.
 We also know how to protect clients from the collateral consequences of a conviction, especially in cases where a DWI or DWAI plea could affect professional interests or family relationships.

 Even if we can shake the prosecution’s confidence in its DWI case, many charges are resolved by pleading to the lesser offense of DWAI (driving while ability impaired) by alcohol.
 A first or second-offense conviction of DWAI is not a criminal offense, but only a traffic infraction.